 - Any equipment listed on your character’s Chronicles with an item level less than or equal to your character’s level + 2.
 Weapons and Armor found on Chronicles can be upgraded following the normal rules for upgrading.
 You have access to any item listed on a chronicle.

 Any basic equipment weapon or armor your character has access to can be purchased in a precious material version, provided you have access to weapons or armor made of that precious material.
 The weapon or armor must still meet any requirements stipulated in the listing for the precious material in question.

 Infamy can reduce the character’s effective level when purchasing equipment.

 Any prepared spellcaster can use the Learn a Spell activity to learn any common spells or other spells they have access to from tutors at the Grand Lodge.
 This adds no additional material cost beyond the standard cost for the Learn a Spell activity.
 Having access to a scroll does not grant access to the spell, but a character with access to a scroll can buy a scroll and learn the spell from it.

 All Pathfinders have access to spellcasting services related to condition removal at any Pathfinder lodge.
 Spell casting services are always automatically successful, but never critically succeed.
 If a spellcasting service requires a Counteract Check it must be purchased at one spell level higher than the effect it is counteracting.
 Costs for spellcasting services can be found in the Spellcasting Service Costs Appendix, and GMs are required to use these costs unless the scenario specifies otherwise.

-The pathfinder society will sell formulas to members for any non-limited item for which the agent has access to with the exception of items that have a number restriction on purchasing them.
+The Pathfinder Society sells formulas to its agents for all items the agent has access to with the exception of items that have a number restriction on purchasing them.
 Items with a number restriction, including Unique Items, are considered so esoteric that the Society does not own the formula and so complicated that it is not possible to reverse engineer the formula even with a legendary degree of skill.